On the propagation of gravitational waves in matter-filled Bianchi I universe

 \section{Conclusions}

 We have investigated the axial and polar perturbations to a matter-filled Bianchi I spacetime using the Regge-Wheeler gauge.
 To begin with, we derived the solutions of the background field equations.
 The relation $ a= b^n $ among the scale factors imply a matter content which behaves like a stiff perfect fluid.
 We have solved for the scale factors, the fluid pressure and energy density as explicit functions of time.
-The numerical value of $ n $ can be exactly determined for the stiff fluid as well as for the vacuum case from the conditions proposed by Jacobs \cite{WAINBOOK}.
-The two different values of $ n $ subsequently leads to somewhat different nature of the GW solutions in the presence and absence of matter.
-No such condition was available for determining Kantowski-Sachs background solutions, the $ n $-value remaining arbitrary for the stiff fluid (we assumed $ n= 1/2 $), but was obtainable for the vacuum background \cite{GD2}.
+Furthermore, the numerical value of $ n $ can be exactly determined for the stiff fluid as well as for the vacuum case from the conditions proposed by Jacobs \cite{WAINBOOK}.
+The two different values of $ n $ subsequently leads to somewhat different nature of the GW solutions in the presence and absence of matter in Bianchi I spacetime.
+No such condition similar to \cite{WAINBOOK} was available for determining the Kantowski-Sachs background solutions.
+The $ n $-value remained arbitrary for the stiff fluid (we assumed $ n= 1/2 $), but was obtainable for the vacuum background \cite{GD2}.

 Moving on to the perturbed metric, the axial and polar perturbation equations are treated separately.
 In either case, these equations yield the $ t $ and $ r $-solutions of the perturbing terms.
-The $ \theta $-dependence is defined by the term $ \sin \theta (\partial_{\theta}Y) $ in the axial case \eqref{7a} and by $ Y (\theta) $ in the polar case \eqref{7e} (and \eqref{7c}).
+The $ \theta $-dependence is defined by the term $ \sin \theta (\partial_{\theta}Y) $ in the axial case \eqref{7a} and by $ Y (\theta) $ in the polar case \eqref{7e}.
 In accordance with \cite{RW}, the $ \phi $-dependence has been removed at the beginning by choosing $ m=0 $.
 Thus every perturbing element can be expressed by a product of four terms, each being a function of only one of the coordinates $ t $, $ r $, $ \theta $ and $ \phi $.